mkumar73/beckernick.github.io/_posts/2016-11-10-matrix-factorization-recommender.markdown

 U, sigma, Vt = svds(R_demeaned, k = 50)
 ```

 Done.
-The function returns exactly what I detailed earlier in this post, except that the $\Sigma$ returned is just the values instead of a diagonal matrix.
+The function returns exactly what I detailed earlier in this post, except that the $$\Sigma$$ returned is just the values instead of a diagonal matrix.
 This is useful, but since I'm going to leverage matrix multiplication to get predictions I'll convert it to the diagonal matrix form.

 ```python